On this page:

 - You are responsible for financial aid renewal applications and deadlines while on leave.

 - Any student on an unofficial or unauthorized leave is required to apply for readmission.

 - International students are instructed to meet with an adviser in the Office of Global Services (OGS) prior to taking a leave of absence to ensure that their visa status allows for a leave and to discuss visa and other immigration implications, such as work authorization, that might arise from a medical, personal, or financial leave of absence.

 - Any student involved in an ongoing disciplinary investigation may not initiate an official withdrawal from the university without approval from the Stern Undergraduate College.

 Leave of Absence or Withdrawal After the Start of a Semester

 The Family Educational Rights and Privacy Act (FERPA) requires the permission of a student to release information from his or her education records to a third party (except in certain specified instances).
-A student's education record includes all documents maintained by the University in either hard copy or electronic format that contain personally identifiable information about the student.
-If a student wishes to consent to the release of information from their education records for the purpose of keeping a parent or other individual informed of their progress at NYU, they must complete the Consent to Release Student Information Form, which can be found in the Stern Office of Academic Advising or on the Stern Undergraduate College advising Web site at www.stern.nyu.edu/uc/advising, under “Academic Planning.”
-Students have the right to revoke the permissions granted at any time by submitting a revocation letter to the Stern Office of Academic Advising.
-The waiver to share information with a third party will be in effect until the student submits such a letter.
-For more information on FERPA, please read the Registrar's University Policies.
+Your education record includes all documents maintained by the University in either hard copy or electronic format that contain personally identifiable information about you.
+If you wish to consent to release information from your education records for the purpose of keeping a parent or other individual informed of their progress at NYU, you must complete the Consent to Share Student Information Form which can be found in the Stern Office of Academic Advising or on Stern Life..
+You have the right to revoke the permissions granted at any time by submitting a revocation letter to the Stern Office of Academic Advising.
+The waiver to share information with a third party remains in effect until you submit such a letter.
+For more information on FERPA, see NYU’s FERPA policies.